rnbguy/oopsla21artifact/oltp/README.md

 ### `commit` at the end of transactions

-MonkeyDB processes each request in a sequence.
-The requests possibly come in parallel.
-This is why the transactions must be committed before starting new transactions in a separate session, otherwise, the new transactions will stay blocked.
+MonkeyDB processes each transaction in a sequence.
+The transaction requests possibly come in parallel.
+So a transaction on session A stays blocked, until a previously started transaction commits on session B. This is why the transactions must be committed before progressing on transactions in a different session.

 For example, if we have two MySQL client consoles - `mysql1` and `mysql2`

-If we run something on `mysql1` first.
+If we query something on `mysql1` first.

 ```
 mysql1> SELECT * FROM Table;
 ...
 ```

-and run something on `mysql2` later before committing on `mysql1`.
+and, before _committing_ on `mysql1`, we query on `mysql2`.

 ```
 mysql2> SELECT * FROM Table;